GoogleChrome/web.dev/src/site/content/en/react/precache-with-workbox-react/index.md

 Service workers enable you to store important resources in its cache (_precaching_) so that when a user loads the web page for a second time, the browser can retrieve them from the service worker instead of making requests to the network.
-This results in faster page loads on repeat visits as well as the ability to surface content when the user is offline.
+This results in faster page loads on repeat visits as well as in the ability to surface content when the user is offline.

 ## Workbox in CRA